 Chevron committed “a series of errors” that led to the March spill at Frade, the second incident at the offshore oil project, the federal prosecutors’ office said in a statement yesterday.
-Prosecutor Eduardo Santos de Oliveira is also seeking to halt operations at Frade and block San Ramon, California- based Chevron from transferring profits (CVX) from Brazil.
+Prosecutor Eduardo Santos de Oliveira is also seeking to halt operations at Frade and block San Ramon, California- based Chevron from transferring profits (CVX:US) from Brazil.

 “The oil spill at the Frade field hasn’t been contained,” Oliveira said in the statement.
 “The damages to the environment and to Brazil’s natural resources are incalculable at this point.”